balabantim/BAK_OPTIMIZED/README.md

-# Analytics SUPPORT SDK INTEGRATION
+# Analytics SDK Integration

+Our SDK combines all the tools for analytics, tracking and push marketing in one solution.

 This is a simple guide on how to integrate our BAK SDK into your SwiftUI/UIKit based project.
 If your project is Unity based you need a different [guide](README_UNITY.md).